When you’re running your own freelance writing business you need to learn how to negotiate with clients.

 The negotiation is not only about how much money you’ll receive, although that’s a big part of it.

-Negotiation also includes things like deadlines, revisions, the client’s access to you and your access to the client, what will happen if a wheel comes off and one or the other of you needs to get out of the project, and pretty much anything else that needs to be addressed.
+Negotiation also includes things like deadlines, number of revisions, the client’s access to you and your access to the client, what will happen if a wheel comes off and one or the other of you needs to get out of the project, and pretty much anything else that needs to be addressed when setting up an agreement to write.

-You want to come away with a contract and feeling good about yourself, the client and the project you’re about to begin.
+You want to come away with a contract, probably a deposit, feeling good about yourself, the client and the project you’re about to begin.
+You want the client to have those same feelings.

 In 9 Elements Of My Contracts or Letters of Agreement I’ve outlined the things I want in a ghostwriting contract – those elements work in most other kinds of writing contracts.
 Of course, for less complicated writing gigs many of these are implied, but be sure you cover all bases.

 I get lots of questions that could be summed up “how to I bring up my price?”
 I put my hourly rate on my website – www.annewayman.com.
+I also quote some more specific prices for various types of projects.
 If clients come to me through that site they often know I’m not inexpensive.
+Not everyone agrees with this approach – I find it works well for me, but it’s not the only way.

-When, however, a potential client comes some other way, I often break the ice on the money conversation.
-Oh, I know there are so-called experts who insist that the first person to name a number looses; I don’t buy that.
+When, however, a potential client comes to me some other way, I often break the ice on the money conversation.
+Oh, I know there are so-called experts who insist that the first person to name a number loses I don’t buy that.

 I may start by asking if they’ve got a budget for the project.
 Sometimes that surfaces their thinking on pricing, sometimes they turn it around and ask what I charge.
 I usually say something like, “Oh, no more than a million a day plus expenses.”